Sinicha/esgi-javascript-project/README.md

 # Pre-request

+- docker
+- docker-compose
-A recent browser that support ECMAScript 2015 (ES6).
+- A browser that support ECMAScript 2015 (ES6)

 # Lunch the project

-You just need to open "index.html" file.
+To build the docker stack, use this command :

+    docker-compose up -d --build

+Then, access to localhost:8000 (default port) with your browser.

 # Goal